Path-Check/paper-cred/README.md

     1. No central point of failure
     1. No need for PII at the vaccination site or at tracking systems
     1. Protection for vulnerable populations
+1. Easy to backup: A picture serves as a backup of the code
 1. Negligible Cost per User
 1. Generalizable: Any record/payload can be created and signed in the same format
 1. Modular: Add QR Codes to app/computers for additional features
     1. Scheduling, Reminders, Backups, Self-reporting, etc...
-1. OpenSource Specification
+1. OpenSource Specifications under MIT License

 Disadvantages are:
 1. Traceability of the QR Codes is possible by colluding verifiers
+    1. Solutions include generating multiple salted QR Codes to be given away as opposed to one code that is read everywhere
 1. Chance of losing the card, losing the data
+    1. The issuer might have a copy of the event record, but it's not a requirement
+    1. Apps and pictures of the card can serve as a backup
-1. No Revocation of cards/credentials (only option is to remove the public key from database)
+1. No Revocation of cards/credentials
+    1. The only option is to remove the public key from database, invalidating all certificates
 1. Card information itself is not encrypted
+    1. The only information security feature is on the tri-fold mechanism of the paper card

-# Patient Journey
+# Patient Vaccination Journey

 The patient journey goes through 3 major stages:
 1. Eligibility Check/Scheduling: Vaccination coupon QR codes are distributed to everyone by the appropriate regional vaccination administrator.
 This can be done either with paper vaccination cards, by SMS, using a web site, or downloading an application.
 The coupon code behaves as a User ID for the entire vaccination flow.